Massage for Sports Injuries: What is Scar Tissue and How Can Massage Help As We Age?

-David Weintraub, LMT and owner of Bodyworks DW, writes about massage for sport injuries and how to prevent them as we age.
+David Weintraub, LMT and owner of Bodyworks DW, writes about massage for sport injuries, how to heal from them, and how to prevent them as we age.

 When were your first sports injuries?